Shayne Graham

-Michael Shayne Graham (born December 9, 1977) is an American former professional football player who was a placekicker for 15 seasons in the National Football League (NFL).
-He played college football for the Virginia Tech Hokies.
-He made his professional debut in May 2000 with the Richmond Speed of the Arena Football League's now-defunct developmental league, AF2.
+Michael Shayne Graham (born December 9, 1977) is an American former professional football placekicker who played in the National Football League (NFL) for 15 seasons.
+Graham played for 10 different NFL teams, tied with Tillie Voss for the most in league history.

-His first NFL contract was with the New Orleans Saints where he signed as an undrafted free agent in 2000.
-A journeyman most of his career, he played for 14 different NFL franchises over 9 seasons, excluding the 7 seasons he spent with the Cincinnati Bengals.
-With the Bengals, he made the Pro Bowl in 2005.
-In the latter part of his career, he was signed as an injury replacement or to provide competition during training camps for a number of teams.

-In 2018, Graham was hired as a special teams intern at Michigan State University.
+Graham played college football for the Virginia Tech Hokies, winning Big East Special Teams Player of the Year in 1999.
+An undrafted free agent, he began his NFL career with the Buffalo Bills in 2001.
+His longest stint was with the Cincinnati Bengals, where he spent seven seasons and received Pro Bowl and second-team All-Pro honors in 2005.
+Graham was named to the Cincinnati Bengals 40th Anniversary Team in 2007.

 Early life

 Graham attended Pulaski County High School in Dublin, Virginia, graduating in 1996.
 He holds many of the school's kicking records including most field goals in career (28, from 1992 to 1995), most field goals in a season (15, 1995), and longest field goal, a 54-yarder against Anacostia in 1995.